-- (ii) Select soil infiltration rates based on the appropriate HSG classification and associated infiltration rates of Appendix D.1.
-Notwithstanding, permeameter testing, via a method approved in advance by the District, may be used to determine the design infiltration rate. - (iii) Be capable of infiltrating the required volume within 48 hours for surface and subsurface BMPs. - (iv) Include pretreatment of stormwater runoff to remove solids before discharge to infiltration areas to maintain the long term viability of the infiltration areas.
+(ii) Select soil infiltration rates based on the appropriate HSG classification and associated infiltration rates of the Minnesota Stormwater Manual - Design Infiltration

+- Rate table.
+Notwithstanding, permeameter testing, via a method approved in advance by the District, may be used to determine the design infiltration rate. - (iii) Be capable of infiltrating the required volume within 48 hours for surface and subsurface BMPs. - (iv) Include pretreatment of stormwater runoff to remove solids before discharge to infiltration areas to maintain the long-term viability of the infiltration areas.
 A pretreatment device such as a vegetated filter strip, small sedimentation basin, or water quality inlet (e.g., grit chamber) must be included in the design and sized according to MPCA Stormwater Manual guidance. - (j) Landlocked Basin Outlets.
-Landlocked basins may be provided with outlets that: - (i) Retain a hydrologic regime complying with Rules F and G;

-- (ii) Provide sufficient dead storage to retain back-to-back 100-year, 24-hour rainfalls and runoff above the highest anticipated groundwater elevation and prevent damage to property adjacent to the basin; and - (iii) Do not create adverse downstream flooding or water quality conditions, or materially affect stability of downstream water courses. - (k) Retention Pond Design Criteria.
-Permanent sedimentation and water quality ponds shall: - (i) Be consistent with NURP criteria and best management practices; - (ii) Have permanent wet pool with dead storage of at least the runoff from a 2.5-inch storm event; - (iii) Have a normal water elevation above the OHW of adjacent waterbodies; - (iv) Have an outlet skimmer to prevent migration of floatables and oils for at least the one year storm event; and - (v) Have an identified overflow spillway sufficiently stabilized to convey a 100-year critical storm event. - (l) Flood Elevation Freeboard.
-All new residential, commercial, industrial and other habitable or non-habitable structures, and all stormwater basins, must be constructed so that the lowest floor and lowest entry elevations of structures comply with the following:
+Landlocked basins may be provided with outlets that: - (i) Retain a hydrologic regime complying with Rules F and G; - (ii) Provide sufficient dead storage to retain back-to-back 100-year, 24-hour rainfalls and runoff above the highest anticipated groundwater elevation and prevent damage to property adjacent to the basin; and - (iii) Do not create adverse downstream flooding or water quality conditions, or materially affect stability of downstream water courses. - (k) Retention Pond Design Criteria.
+Permanent sedimentation and water quality ponds shall: - (i) Be consistent with NURP criteria and best management practices; - (ii) Have permanent wet pool with dead storage of at least the runoff from a 2.5-inch storm event: - (iii) Have a normal water elevation above the OHW of adjacent waterbodies; - (iv) Have an outlet skimmer to prevent migration of floatables and oils for at least the oneyear storm event; and - (v) Have an identified overflow spillway sufficiently stabilized to convey the 100-year critical duration flood event. - (l) Flood Elevation Freeboard.
+All new residential, commercial, industrial, and other habitable or non-habitable structures, and all stormwater basins, must be constructed so that the lowest floor and lowest entry elevations of structures comply with the following:

-Regi Eleva Local Detention Basins & Wetlands Infiltration Basins sins Rain gardens Elevation 100-yr EOF 100-yr EOF Bottom 100-yr EOF EOF Low Floor Freeboard 2-ft 1-ft 0-ft NA 0-ft NA NA NA Low Entry Freeboard NA NA 2-ft 1-ft NA 2-ft 1-ft 0.5-ft
+Local Detention Info iltration Basins Rain Gardens Elevation 100-yr EOF 100-yr EOF Bottom 100-yr EOF EOF Low Floor Freeboard 2-ft 1-ft 0-ft NA 0-ft NA NA NA Low Entry Freeboard NA NA 2-ft 1-ft NA 2-ft 1-ft 0.5-ft